You can apply to as many further study courses as you like.

 - Keep the information relevant, the language clear and show a genuine interest in the subject.

-If you are required to submit a CV and covering letter as part of the application process, you can find out more information and tips from our CV pages.
-Alternatively, you can book an appointment with an Application Adviser to receive constructive feedback on your application for further study.
+If you are required to submit a CV and covering letter as part of the application process, you can find out more information and tips from our CVs and Cover Letters Canvas course.
+Alternatively, you can send your personal statement in to us via Student Help to receive constructive feedback on your application for further study.
 We also run workshops on writing personal statements for further study.

 More top tips on writing a successful postgraduate application